-I did some research, and here’s what I found out (Real quick).
+I did some quick research, and here’s what I found.

 First of all, these “Cherry Blossom” trees are actually the Japanese Sakura.
 These particular Sakura were planted in 1959, as a gift from the citizens of Tokyo, Japan.
 This was done as a gesture to commemorate Toronto’s involvement in housing Japanese-Canadians post WW2.
 Initially, two thousand Sakura were planted in the park.
 In the years to follow more trees would be planted, again as a gesture solidifying the bond between Japan and Canada.

 I too have a job and probably should’ve been working on a Wednesday afternoon, but nah; here I am enjoying my day off in the park.

 Let’s take a deeper look into why I was in the park.
 The trees are cool and everything but not cooler than me having icey-cold imported beers on my west end balcony.
 No, the real reason I was in the park today can all be attributed to Tamara, who also had a day off from work and convinced me to take her to see the Cherry Blossoms.

 All she had to do was highlight the fact that I could probably get some super dope pics for the gram.

 This is a photo I took of Tamara talking to her mom.
 This is actually a very common thing, not at all an example of us doing something different.
 If you look closely at her smile you can almost hear her, and her mom laughing at my misfortune.

 I don’t actually know what Tamara’s fascination with touching everything she sees as visually appealing, but I’m used to it and took this picture to illustrate this exact point.